-Stone House – The Reflection House is a project completed in 2015 by Henkin Shavit Architecture & Design.
-This residence is located in the city of Safed, Israel and it is representative for the combination of preservation and modernization.
+The Reflection House is a project completed in 2015 by Henkin Shavit Studio.
+This old stone house is located in the city of Safed, Israel and it is representative for the combination of preservation and modernization.

 The architect’s description: A residential private house for preservation that has been re-designed and planed anew in the old city of Safed.
 The web of crowded housing of old stone buildings in the old quarter of Safed is a complex context dictating a dialogue between the old and the new, between preservation and renewal and between the traditional and the trendy.

-The house is an old stone building, built in the shape of the Hebrew letter “Chet” , surrounding and inner courtyard.
+The residence is an old stone house, built in the shape of the Hebrew letter “Chet” , surrounding and inner courtyard.
 In its original layout, it contains five levels: the wine cellar level, 3 residential levels and the upper level – balconies and outer spaces.

 The planning concept included values of both preservation and renewal, while connecting between the inner and the outer and between the public and the private.
 The courtyard, which is an outer space, serves the function of a public space in the new house and the peripheral spaces function as the private spaces of the new house.